0Cy-An0/Cyan.Rnd/README.md

 Does Random stuff I wanted to have in the game:
  - Remove all Highlights from new unlocks (this is a option in the Settings)
+ - Option to enable Crit stacking past 100% and how (if next crit should only roll for a mult increase of +1 or *2)

  - Void Field portal is usable more than once
     - Monster inherit Items from previous Void Field stages
     - extra Void Field stages increase item drops and monster items